ncsu-geoforall-lab/csdms-grass-2024/README.md

 ## How to run these notebooks

-The notebooks can be run locally if a user installs GRASS GIS along with Jupyter Lab, folium, and a `git` client on their computer.
+The notebooks can be run locally if users installs GRASS GIS along with Jupyter Lab, folium, and a `git` client on their computer.
 All notebooks are also available to run on [EarthscapeHub][jhub].
 Click this button: